philiplinden/bevy_repl/README.md

 ```

 ## Usage

+> Note: When routing logs to the REPL (to keep formatting/colors and avoid prompt corruption), we recommend disabling Bevy's native stdout logger: `DefaultPlugins.build().disable::<bevy::log::LogPlugin>()`.
+Use the provided REPL-aware formatter (see Routing Bevy logs to the REPL) or a custom layer instead.

 The REPL is designed to be used in headless mode, but it can be used in windowed
 mode too through the terminal while the app is running.